 The costs that industry would experience by the raise in fees are similar to other increases the industry faces due to inflation and wage increases.

 The total volume of meat and poultry slaughtered under Federal inspection in 1998 was about 81 billion pounds.
-The total volume of U.S. egg product production in 1998 was about 3.2 billion pounds.
+The Start Printed Page 60095total volume of U.S. egg product production in 1998 was about 3.2 billion pounds.
 The increase in cost per pound of product associated with these proposed fees increases is $.00004.
 Even in competitive industries like meat, poultry, and egg products, this amount of increase in costs would have an insignificant impact on profits and prices.

 The industry is likely to pass through a significant portion of the fee increase to consumers because of the inelastic nature of the demand curve facing these firms.
 Research has shown that consumers are unlikely to reduce demand significantly for meat and poultry products, including egg products, when prices increase.
 Huang estimates that demand would fall by .36 percent for a one percent increase in price (Haung, Kao S., A Complete System of U.S. Demand for Food.
 USDA/ERS Technical Bulletin No. 1821, 1993, p.24).
 Because of the inelastic nature of demand and the competitive nature of the industry, individual firms are not likely to experience any change in market share to response to an increase in inspection fees.